-Your tires are less likely to unexpectedly slide out from under you when riding on the road thanks to the wide tires’ increased traction.
+Your tires are less likely to slide out unexpectedly from under you when riding on the road, thanks to the wide tires’ increased traction.
 For instance, you will probably remain upright if you hit a piece of gravel.

 Because you don’t need to move your hands to brake, the brake lever location also makes emergency stops a little bit quicker.
 This shortens the distance you must stop.